JohnPMills/academic-kickstart/content/publication/doping_weight.md

 +++
-title = "DDoping practices in international weightlifting: analysis of sanctioned athletes/support personnel from 2008 to 2019 and retesting of samples from the 2008 and 2012 Olympic Games" date = 2021-01-07T00:00:00
+title = "Doping practices in international weightlifting: analysis of sanctioned athletes/support personnel from 2008 to 2019 and retesting of samples from the 2008 and 2012 Olympic Games" date = 2021-01-07T00:00:00

 # Authors.
 Comma separated list, e.g. `["Bob Smith", "David Jones"]`.